 Does Music Help You Study?
+The Best Music For Studying

 It can motivate you

 Listening to music while you’re actually studying can also motivate you based on what you’re listening to.
-Just like how in the gym everyone wants to listen to an upbeat and motivational playsuit to encourage you to really pull through with your workout, listening to songs that make you feel good can also encourage you to get your work done if you’re trying to write an essay or complete a presentation for uni.
+Just like how in the gym everyone wants to listen to an upbeat and motivational playlist to encourage you to really pull through with your workout, listening to songs that make you feel good can also encourage you to get your work done if you’re trying to write an essay or complete a presentation for uni.

 It can improve your mood

 Music can help to reduce stress and put you into a positive mindset.
-Research suggests that listening to your favourite songs can help to boost your mood and make you feel more positive about the challenges you’re facing, especially if you’re finding your studying hard.
+Research suggests that listening to your favourite songs can help to boost your mood and make you feel more positive about the challenges you’re facing, especially if you’re finding studying hard.

+Ever tried to study when you’re in a foul mood?
+Yeah, nothing sinks in, does it?
 By being in a good mood while you’re studying, you’re far more likely to actually succeed and have a successful study session than if you were feeling down or unmotivated.
 Unfortunately, like most things, studying and revising is a mindset that you have to get into.

 If you arrive at the library feeling negative and telling yourself how much you don’t want to be there, you’re probably not going to achieve great results.
 But, if you go in with a positive mindset and good mood while listening to music that you love, you’re far more likely to smash your study session (just try not to sing out loud in the library).